petergregg/Content/Blog/Articles/Debug Container in Visual Studio Code Running in Docker.md

 ---
 title: Debug Container in Visual Studio Code Running in Docker
 author: Peter Gregg
-description: Debug Container in Visual Studio Code Running in Docker
+description: Debug a container in Visual Studio Code running in Docker
 image: https://dummyimage.com/800x600/000/fff&text=placeholder
 thumbnail: https://dummyimage.com/200x200/000/fff&text=placeholder
 type: article
 status: draft
-published: 2023/01/29 14:00:00
+published: 2023/01/30 20:45:00
 categories:
   - Visual Studio Code
   - Docker
+  - Containers
+  - Debugging
   - dotnet core
   - Web API
 ---

-# Debug Container in Visual Studio Code Running in Docker
+# Debug a container in Visual Studio Code running in Docker
-In this article, you will learn how to Debug Container in Visual Studio Code running in Docker.
+In this article, you will learn how to debug a container in Visual Studio Code running in Docker.

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial:
 - Visual Studio Code with the C# and Docker extension installed.
-If you don't have Visual Studio Code installed, [download Visual Studio Code for free](https://code.visualstudio.com/download) before you begin.
+If you don't have Visual Studio Code installed, [download Visual Studio Code for free](https://code.visualstudio.com/download) and install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) before you begin.
 - Windows Subsystem for Linux (WSL).
 If you don't have WSL installed, [download Docker WSL for free](https://learn.microsoft.com/en-us/windows/wsl/install) before you begin.
 - Docker Desktop.
 If you don't have Docker Desktop installed, [download Docker Desktop for free](https://docs.docker.com/desktop/install/windows-install/) before you begin.
-- dotnet core application with docker compose orchestration.
+- dotnet core web application or api with docker compose orchestration.

-# Add Visual Studio Code Launch file
+# Add Visual Studio Code launch JSON file
 1. Open a dotnet core application in **Visual Studio Code**.
 2. Select the **Run and Debug** icon, and then select **create a launch.json file**.